I’m finally starting to figure out what’s what after a lifetime of ADHD and anxiety.

 You could even give them examples of your own anxiety.
 Make sure your child knows that you “get it.”
 Reassure them that lots of other kids and adults live with anxiety and they are not alone.

-Anxiety in Adolescents and Teenagers
+Adolescents and Teenagers

 I remember in 6th grade being part of a Luncheon Club run by the guidance department.
 My stepfather had died recently and so I qualified as an “at-risk” student.